 This is a sponsored conversation on behalf of Kraft; all opinions and text are my own.
 Thank you for supporting the brands that support this site!

 My kids got all googly-eyed when they saw it, as I imagine my guests will on Easter.
 No one has to know just how little time it takes to throw it together…

-Kraft sent me this cute little spring dessert basket and asked me to recreate a dessert recipe of my choice from their website, and I'm so happy that I settled on the Easy Layered Boston Cream Pie recipe.
-I just adore the presentation -- it looks like a cake that you slaved over for hours, but in reality it takes next to no time at all!
-Have it guest ready in under 15 minutes when you use a store-bought angel food cake.
+I just adore the presentation — with the luscious ganache, it looks like a cake that you slaved over for hours, but in reality it takes next to no time at all!
+Have it guest-ready in under 15 minutes when you use a store-bought angel food cake.

 This is truly a foolproof recipe.
 You just slice an angel food cake into three horizontal layers with a serrated knife.
-Spread vanilla pudding in between each layer, and top it all off with a chocolate ganache.
+Prepare the vanilla pudding mixture and spread in between each layer.
+The top it all off with an easy chocolate ganache!

 For the most part I prepared the cake as directed; however, I did double the chocolate ganache.
 Why?
 Because you can never have too much chocolate, of course… Am I right?!

 According to the Kraft website, this cake is best made up to four hours before serving; however, I made it in the morning and didn’t serve it until after a late dinner, and it was still fabulous.

 They do recommend covering it and keeping it refrigerated until it’s served, and any leftovers should be refrigerated, as well.
 That is, if you have leftovers…